rizitis/MyConky/README.md

 ```
 https://www.gnome-look.org/p/1170490
 ```
-If you are a Slacker fix it to running for your Slackware system.
+If you are a Slacker, fix it to running for your Slackware system.
-Here you can see how I did it for my system to get an inspire...
+Here you can see how I did it for my system to get an inspire... and make it better.

 ![conky](https://github.com/rizitis/MyConky/raw/main/Screenshot%20from%202023-02-04%2000-19-53.png)